remysheppard/lutheran-answers/content/policies.md

 ---
 This page contains our legal, comment, affiliate, and other policies.
 This page will be updated as needed without notice.

+**This policy is effective as of 10 May 2021 and was last updated on 4 May 2024.**

 ## Comment Policy

-*Please note comments are not available at this time, but this will be the policy when the feature is added.*

 Comments are welcomed and encouraged on this site, but there are some instances where comments will be edited or deleted as follows:

 * Comments deemed to be spam or solely promotional in nature will be deleted.
 Including a link to relevant content is permitted, but comments should be relevant to the post topic.
-* Comments including profanity will be deleted.
+* Comments including profanity will be modified or deleted.
 * Comments containing language or concepts that could be deemed offensive will be deleted.
-Note this may include abusive, threatening, pornographic, offensive, misleading or libelous language.
+Note this may include abusive, threatening, racist, pornographic, offensive, misleading or libelous language will be deleted.
 * Comments that attack an individual directly will be deleted.
 * Comments that harass other posters will be deleted.
 Please be respectful toward other contributors.
 * Anonymous comments may be deleted.
 We prefer comments from posters who identify themselves.